KulunuOS/gazebo_dataset_generation/README.md

 ## Citations

-Please cite [PVN3D](https://arxiv.org/abs/1911.04231) if you use this repository in your publications:
+Please cite the work if you use this repository in your publications:
 ```
 @InProceedings{Saad_2021_ICAR,
 author = {Saad Ahmad1,†, Kulunu Samarawickrama1,†, Esa Rahtu2 and Roel Pieters1},